GovTechSG/csharp-apex-api-security/README.md

 **NOTE**

-For **formData** parameter used for Signature generation, the key value parameters **do not** need to be URL encoded, When your client program is making the actual HTTP POST call, the key value parameters **has** to be URL encoded
+For **formData** parameter used for Signature generation, the key value parameters **do not** need to be URL encoded, When you use this client library method **ApiAuthorization.HttpRequest**, it will do the url-encoding during the HTTP call

 ### How to Generate HMAC256 L1 Authorization Header
 ```